 This is part 1 of a series of articles describing the experiences of Christian organization employees working under abusive bosses.
-These articles are the fruit of interviews with nine employees who sought diligently to respond to their foul bosses in biblical and thoughtful ways.
+These articles are the fruit of interviews with employees who sought diligently to respond to their foul bosses in biblical and thoughtful ways.
 This article describes their application of Matthew 18 – the confrontation of a sinning brother – to their unpleasant circumstances.
 For an analysis of Matthew 18 in the context of employment, please see my earlier blog.

 In Matthew 18:15-20 Jesus outlines the process for confronting a brother who has sinned against you.
-It goes through three steps of confrontation: 1) Go to the brother one-on-one.
+The passage goes through three steps of confrontation: 1) Go to the brother one-on-one.
 If he does not respond in repentance, 2) take one or two other witnesses along to confront him.
 Again, if he does not respond to the grace of confrontation, 3) take it to the church.
 If after these steps he does not respond in repentance, the church is to treat him as an unbeliever – he is clearly not interested in what Jesus calls him to be.

 Adam said he “had seen a pattern of other people attempting to bring concerns directly to leadership and they were excused or dismissed.”
 He noted he was conscious of the Matthew 18 passage, but “was too cynical about the success of it to even try to go through that.”